happy123345/HSTD-Net/README.md

 ### Notes
 1. The datasets are for academic research only and should not be used for commercial purposes.
-2.To use the pump station-related data, please contact the relevant authorities for authorization.
+2. To use the pump station-related data, please contact the relevant authorities for authorization.
 The data may only be used after authorization has been obtained.
 3. If you use this data in a publication, please cite this repository and/or the original data source where applicable.
 4. Redistribution or public reposting of the data is not permitted.
 5. If the link becomes invalid, please report it via the Issues page or contact the author for an update.